digital-asset/docs.daml.com/docs/2.7.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/use-cases.rst

 The distributed application user deploys their own participant node and connects to the provider's public sequencer endpoint.
 There is some similarity here with the distributed application provider.
 However, the distributed application user's DAR files (i.e. business logic) may be a subset of the DAR files deployed by the distributed application provider.

 This setup is extendable.
-For example, the distributed application user may be interested in several distributed applications, and so connect their participant node to the related domains by deploying multiple DARs for the different applications' business logic.
+For example, the distributed application user may be interested in several distributed applications, and so connect their participant node to the related sync domains by deploying multiple DARs for the different applications' business logic.
 They may also write their own extensions that include additional DARs.
 These extensions do not impact the use cases described here.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#
 .. image:: use-cases-6.png
    :align: center
    :width: 80%

-The simple configuration shown above, like that of the domain owner, can expand into a more capable deployment such as shown below by adding the HTTP JSON API server, trigger services, and OAuth2 middleware.
+The simple configuration shown above, like that of the sync domain owner, can expand into a more capable deployment such as shown below by adding the HTTP JSON API server, trigger services, and OAuth2 middleware.

 .. https://lucid.app/lucidchart/d3a7916c-acaa-419d-b7ef-9fcaaa040447/edit?invitationId=inv_b7a43920-f4af-4da9-88fc-5985f8083c95&page=0_0#
 .. image:: use-cases-7.png